-You'll need to get signatures on some forms from an adult partner after they review the 4-H work you have documented in your Record Book.
+You'll need to get signatures on some forms from an adult volunteer after they review the 4-H work you have documented in your Record Book.
 Review, discussion and signatures are required on the following forms:

 Where?
 Who Signs?
-First page of Personal Development Report Youth Member and Adult Partner Last page of each Annual Project Youth Member and Project Report Leader Part 1 (Post) of Leadership Development Report Youth Member Part 2 (Pre) and Part 2 (Post) of Youth Member and Leadership Development Report Adult Partner
+First page of Personal Development Youth Member and Report Adult Volunteer Last page of each Annual Project Youth Member and Project Report Leader Part 1 (Post) of Leadership Development Report Youth Member Part 2 (Pre) and Part 2 (Post) of Youth Member and Leadership Development Report Adult Volunteer